Quechuan languages: Orthography

 In 1985, a variation of this system was adopted by the Peruvian government that uses the Quechuan three-vowel system, resulting in the following spellings: Inka, Wayna Qhapaq, Qullasuyu, Mama Uqllu, Wiraqucha, khipu, tampu, kuntur.

 The different orthographies are still highly controversial in Peru.
 Advocates of the traditional system believe that the new orthographies look too foreign and believe that it makes Quechua harder to learn for people who have first been exposed to written Spanish.
 Those who prefer the new system maintain that it better matches the phonology of Quechua, and they point to studies showing that teaching the five-vowel system to children later causes reading difficulties in Spanish.

 For more on this, see Quechuan and Aymaran spelling shift.

 Writers differ in the treatment of Spanish loanwords.
-These are sometimes adapted to the modern orthography and sometimes left as in Spanish.
+These are sometimes adapted to modern orthography and sometimes left as in Spanish.
 For instance, "I am Roberto" could be written Robertom kani or Ruwirtum kani.
 (The -m is not part of the name; it is an evidential suffix, showing how the information is known: firsthand, in this case.)

+In Cusco, Peru, the ancient capital of the Incas, there is a debate where some scholars claim that Quechua has three vowels while others claim it has five.

 The Peruvian linguist Rodolfo Cerrón Palomino has proposed an orthographic norm for all of Southern Quechua: this Standard Quechua (el Quechua estándar or Hanan Runasimi) conservatively integrates features of the two widespread dialects Ayacucho Quechua and Cusco Quechua.
 For instance:

 The Spanish-based orthography is now in conflict with Peruvian law.
 According to article 20 of the decree Decreto Supremo No 004-2016-MC, which approves regulations relative to Law 29735, published in the official newspaper El Peruano on July 22, 2016, adequate spellings of the toponyms in the normalized alphabets of the indigenous languages must progressively be proposed, with the aim of standardizing the spellings used by the National Geographic Institute (Instituto Geográfico Nacional, IGN) The IGN implements the necessary changes on the official maps of Peru.

 Grammar

 Morphological type

-Quechua is an agglutinating language, meaning that words are built up from basic roots followed by several suffixes, each of which carries you one meaning.
+Quechua is an agglutinating language, meaning that words are built up from basic roots followed by several suffixes, each of which carries one meaning.
 Their large number of suffixes changes both the overall meaning of words and their subtle shades of meaning.
 All varieties of Quechua are very regular agglutinative languages, as opposed to isolating or fusional ones [Thompson].
 Their normal sentence order is SOV (subject–object–verb).
 Notable grammatical features include bipersonal conjugation (verbs agree with both subject and object), evidentiality (indication of the source and veracity of knowledge), a set of topic particles, and suffixes indicating who benefits from an action and the speaker's attitude toward it, but some varieties may lack some of the characteristics.